fabio-osti/PortunusAdiutor/README.md

 }
 ```

-The context must inherit from ManagedUserDbContext\<TUser, TKey>.
+The context must inherit from ManagedUserDbContext\<TUser>.

 Example:
 ```csharp